forki/PaketIntro/slides/index.md

 ### Why another package manager?

-- NuGet has no concept of indirect dependencies
+- NuGet has no concept of transitive dependencies
 - Which packages do we really need?